Table of content

 }

-They provide a clear visual indication, usually a border or highlight, to show you which element is currently in focus.
-Whether you're using a keyboard or a mouse, these outlines ensure you can easily identify and interact with the right elements on a webpage.
+They give a clear visual cue, usually a border or highlight, showing which element is currently focused.
+Whether you’re using a keyboard or a mouse, outlines make it easy to identify and interact with the right element on the page.

 Best practices for outlines

-Visibility: outlines should be visible and clearly distinguishable, ensuring they stand out from the surrounding content.
-It is important to choose colors and styles that provide sufficient contrast, and to avoid designs that may cause confusion or distract from the main content.
+Visibility: outlines must be visible and clearly distinguishable from the surrounding content.
+Pick colors and styles with enough contrast, and avoid designs that confuse users or distract from the main content.

-Avoid removing outlines: it's crucial not to remove or disable outlines unless you have replaced them with a suitable and accessible alternative.
-Removing outlines altogether can disorient and confuse users, especially those who rely on keyboard navigation.
-Unfortunately, some developers occasionally choose to remove outlines.
-However, it's highly recommended not to do it.
+Don’t remove outlines: never remove or disable outlines unless you’ve replaced them with an accessible alternative.
+Removing them disorients users, especially those who rely on keyboard navigation.
+Some developers still strip outlines out, but don’t do it.

-Design consistency: look for a consistent outline style across your website.
-This helps users develop familiarity with the visual cues, promoting a smooth and intuitive browsing experience.
+Design consistency: keep a consistent outline style across the site.
+It helps users get familiar with the visual cues and makes browsing smoother.

-If you are a designer, please read the second part of this series.
+If you’re a designer, check the second part of this series.

 6 - Allow keyboard navigation throughout your website